kikocorreoso/brythonmagic/README.md

 Usage
 =====

-The brythonmagic provides you a cell magic, `%%brython`, to run brython code on show the results in a html `div` tag below the code cell.
+The brythonmagic provides you a cell magic, `%%brython`, to run brython code and show the results in a html `div` tag below the code cell.

 You can use several options: